CCI-MOC/kumo-leasing/instructions.md

 For dell-XX node, the ip address is 10.10.10.1XX eg; dell-4 = 10.10.10.104, dell=12 = 10.10.10.112

 You can now ssh to your nodes using those IP addresses.
+Please login as the **root** user.

 6. To deprovision a node, run this: